philippaornell/devops-course/contributions/presentation/slarse-pornell/presentation.md

 * AGTs do what they are designed to do well

-    - But maybe white-box performance criteria is insufficient
+    - But the design is flawed

 ## References {.allowframebreaks}